Testing, Shots, and Drops

 After allergy testing has been done, Dr. Ganc will review the results and determine a treatment plan for you, which might include allergy medications, avoidance of allergens, and allergy shots or drops.

-Injection immunotherapy (allergy shots) is an effective means of combating allergy symptoms.
-By injecting very small doses of concentrated forms of the problematic allergens (allergy causing substance), and increasing the dosage over time, the patient builds up a tolerance to the allergen.
-This tolerance decreases the patient's sensitivity to the allergen in the environment, reducing the patients allergy symptoms.
+Injection immunotherapy (allergy shots) is highly effective method of treating allergy symptoms over the long run.
+By injecting very small doses of concentrated forms of the problematic allergens (allergy causing substance), and increasing the dosage over time, you build up a tolerance to the allergen.
+This tolerance decreases your sensitivity to the allergen in the environment, reducing the patients allergy symptoms by changing your body's overreactive response to the allergens, rather then just treating the symptom with allergy medicines.

 There are two phases to allergy shot treatment: